 You’re looking for portable ticket booths to rent because you have an attraction that you know will benefit from the visibility and functionality of a ticket booth.
 But, you wonder, is a ticket booth rental really the best option?
-Should I buy one?
-Or, maybe build my own?
+Should I buy a booth?
+Or, maybe build my own DIY ticket booth?
 These are all valid options to consider.

 The Need for a Ticket Booth

 A professionally built, attractive ticket booth adds instant credibility to any attraction, whether it is something large and long lasting like a zoo or aquarium; a traveling event such as a craft market or amusement park; or a seasonal endeavor, such as a haunted hayride or photos with Santa.
 Whatever your event is about, having a sturdy, visible, well equipped ticket booth will draw customer attention, help your event look professional, and give your employees the room they need to sell as many tickets as possible.

 But how do you decide if you should rent, buy or build your own ticket booth?
 There are advantages and disadvantages to each choice.
 Let’s review some of them.